Hi, I’m Helen and I’ve recently taken over the business.

 Helen believes that physical rehabilitation is an important process in having a healthy dog.
 If she can help animals achieve both physical and emotional balance then many more people would live in harmony with their pets!

-Helen spent 6 years as an instructor at dogs for good, helping people with disabilities working closely with a dog provided by the charity to help them gain more independence.
-She now provides dogs for private clients to help do the same job.
+Helen spent 6 years as an instructor at dogs for good, helping people with disabilities work closely with a dog provided by the charity to help them gain more independence.

 KCAI CD, AD, CAP 2, IABTC C&T 3, APDT